raiden-network/workshop/README.md

-# Raiden Network hands-on workshop @ devcon4
+# ETHSingapre Hackathon Raiden Network guide

-This is the repo for the Devcon4 Raiden workshop.
+This is the repo for the Raiden Network at the ETHSingapore hackathon.
-Below you'll find a list of links and information needed to interactively participate in the workshop.
+Below you'll find a list of links and information needed to get going with Raiden for the hackathon.

 ### Prerequisites:
 - Access to an Ethereum Kovan RPC endpoint